thedevdojo/voyager/docs/core-concepts/database-manager.md

 # Database Manager

+> Warning: As of Laravel 11 the Doctrine DBAL package has been removed from Laravel.
+This currently breaks the Voyager Database Manager.
+We are working on a fix for this, but in the meantime, you can just use the Laravel Database migrations to manage your database instead.

 Voyager has some awesome database tools which allow you to Add/Edit/Delete or view current database tables.
 The other cool part of Voyager is that you can add BREAD or \(Browse, Read, Edit, Add, & Delete\) functionality to any of your tables.

 ![](../.gitbook/assets/database-manager.png)